Intelligent Planning at Volkswagen Mexico

 The Solution: A fully integrated approach to financial analysis, planning, and forecasting

-After an extensive review of potential enterprise software vendors for Financial Planning and Analysis (FP&A) and BI reporting, including Oracle, IBM, SAP, and Qlik, VW Mexico chose the Board decision-making platform, which combines Business Intelligence, Planning, and Predictive Analytics in a single, self-service user interface.
+After an extensive review of potential enterprise software vendors for Financial Planning and Analysis (FP&A) and BI reporting, including Oracle, IBM, SAP, and Qlik, VW Mexico chose the Board Intelligent Panning Platform, which offers smarter planning, actionable insights and better outcomes in one, user-friendly environment.

 VW Mexico cited superior functionality within the Board platform, including its flexibility, data analysis capabilities, and technical infrastructure for virtual hardware, as the primary reasons behind its selection.